Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jets stats and trends

-- The Jets have been underdogs by 6.5 points or more five times this season and covered the spread once.
+- The Jets have covered the spread once this season when underdogs by 6.5 points or more (in five chances).

-- New York's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- New York has gone over the point total in 54.5% of its opportunities this season (six times in 11 games with a set point total).

-- New York is 2-1 against the spread and 2-1 overall in games when it scores more than 22.8 points.
+- New York is 2-1 against the spread and 2-1 overall when the team records more than 22.8 points.

-- New York is 2-3 against the spread and 2-3 overall when the team amasses more than 341.1 yards.

-- The Jets have turned the ball over 12 more times (24 total) than the Eagles have forced a turnover (12) this season.
+- This year the Jets have turned the ball over 24 times, 12 more than the Eagles' takeaways (12).

 Home and road insights

-- At home this season, New York has two wins against the spread and is 2-3 overall.

-- New York has gone over the total in three of five home games this season.
+- This season, New York has gone over the total in three of five home games.

 - On the road, Philadelphia is 4-3 against the spread, and 4-3 overall.

-- In three of seven road games this year, Philadelphia has gone over the total.
+- This year, in three of seven away games Philadelphia has gone over the total.

 Powered by Data Skrive.